2010–11 North Carolina Tar Heels men's basketball team: Coinage of name

-The term "Blue Steel" was created by walk-on member Stewart Cooper, a 2010–2011 Junior from Forsyth Country Day School, and has quickly gained prominence.
-Although the players to which it refers were once known by nicknames such as "the JV guys," and "the blue team", the new term of "Blue Steel" is one that is now widely known and used by members of the student body, faculty, and Tar Heel fans.
+The term "Blue Steel" was created by walk-on member Stewart Cooper, a 2010–2011 junior from Forsyth Country Day School, and it quickly gained prominence.
+Although the players to which it refers were once known by nicknames such as "the JV guys" and "the blue team", the new term "Blue Steel" is one that is now widely known and used by members of the student body, faculty, and Tar Heel fans.
 Beyond the local fanbase, sports reporters around the country have begun to use it as well.

 The Blue Steel movement first caught on in the 2010–2011 season.
 At the end of North Carolina’s 84–64 win over N.C.
 State at the Dean Smith Center on January 29, fans chanted their new group name.
 The chant was at its optimum in Saturday’s pre-game introductions and when the walk-ons went to cut down the nets after three of them started against Duke on Senior Night.